-As the title states, you can now purchase “Learn Kana The Fun Way!” on the Google Play store for $1.99.
+You can now purchase “Learn Kana The Fun Way!” on Steam for $4.99 USD!

 The Pontiff is a highly-versatile monster that belongs to the Life class.
 This monster’s skills all have different effects depending on whether you use them on an ally or an enemy.